MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 * Team software process experience was minimal.
 Most candidates had worked one or two group projects.
 Often at best they had a theoretical idea of scrum or some software methodology.
 * A specific team fit interview didn't apply.
 Graduates are not hired into a specific team, instead because they are entering a graduate programme they are expected to 3-6 months with a team before having to move to another team.

-So how do you know if someone is worth taking a chance on?
-How do you know if someone has the potential to become a great software developer?
+So how do you know who to hire?
+How do you know if someone has the potential to become a great software developer in our company and is worth investing vs someone else?

-- Do they have good software engineering practices (clean code, understand modern processes, pairing, refactoring, design)
-- This is their career, they've proven that they are going to operate in this space effectively

 Why this falls apart for very new software developers
-- - You realize you will be teaching them the tech / how to code professionally
 - They have no references from people they have worked for in the past (no dev experience)
 - They have a very thin tech stack knowledge, generally they know names of a few frameworks, often they don't match up with what you are looking for
 - You don't know if they will actually enjoy being a software developer... code endurance